eseidel/dart_realtime_game/README.md

 # TODO
 * Replace GameState with Entity Component System.
 * Replace Flame with canvas.
+(Need a way to do tap animation.)
 * Make rendering layer interpolate from GameState.
 * Prediction logic should only predict on server ticks, not interpolate.
 * Remove all uses of DateTime.now().